LockyChao/LockyChao.github.io/_pages/about.md

 [**Curriculum Vitae**](https://LockyChao.github.io/files/CV6.pdf)

 # Research Interests
 My research interest lies in Biomedical Imaging, especially MRI.
-More specifically, it include but not limited to:
+More specifically, it includes but not limited to:
 * **State-of-art Imaging Techniques:** Pulse Sequence Design, Application to Clinical Imaging Application (Artery MRI, 4D Flow MRI,  and Cardiovascular Imaging), Parallel Imaging, Chemical Exchange Saturation Transfer (CEST), etc..
 * **Machine Learning Application to Medical Imaging:** Super-resolution Image Reconstruction, Pattern Recognition, Low-rank Representation, Image Denoising, Motion Correction, etc..
 * **Biomarker Study for Clinical Diagnosis:** Analysis of Brain Dysfunction with Multi-modal (or Single Modality) Image, Analysis of Brain Activity with fMRI, Analysis of Brain Microstructure Alteration with Structual Data, etc..

 # Self-evaluation, Pros and Cons
-I am a self-motivated person.
+I am self-motivated.
 I have broad interest in many aspects of MRI.
 I stick to one thing when I think I really like it, but also try  my best in everything I'm supposed  to do.
 I am a fast learner, and really enjoy the feeling "always on the way to be stronger".
 However, I realize my easy feeling of "I have already understood it" is sometimes false.
 I feel kind of awkward when I could not answer questions to newly studied knowledges.
 To ameliorate the situation, I try to think more than once before talking, and make it out immediately after questions.
 Hopefully I will overcome this bad habit.

 Last Update Date: 1/1/2019